Top 35 Maui Activities & Attractions

 7. Pipiwai Trail

 The Pipiwai Trail is a popular hiking trail in the ultra-remote Kipahulu district of Haleakala National Park.
 The 3.5-mile out-and-back trail travels past giant banyan trees, through a thick bamboo forest, and leads to the impressive 400′ Waimoku Falls.
 The path is often muddy and humid, but the scenery along the way is well worth the minor pitfalls.
+Check out accommodations in Hana if you don’t want the long drive back!

 8. Lanai Snorkeling